Skip to main content

 Keep your development team in the loop by exporting security weaknesses to Jira

-Jira, Atlassian's hugely popular issue tracking software allows developers to collaborate on development tasks.
-Developers spend a lot of their time in there, so it's a good place to catch their attention when you want something like a security issue fixed.
+Jira, Atlassian's hugely popular issue-tracking software, allows developers to collaborate on development tasks.
+Developers spend a lot of their time in Jira, so it's a good place to catch their attention when you want something like a security issue fixed.

 Connect your Jira instance to IntruderΒ

-1. To connect Intruder to your Atlassian Jira account, the Integrations Page in the Intruder portal and press the green Add button on the Jira tab.
+1. To connect Intruder to your Atlassian Jira account, go to the Integrations Page in the Intruder portal and press the Add button on the Jira tab.

-2. Enter the Site URL of your Jira instance, then enter the Email Address and API Token of a Jira user with appropriate permissions.
+2. Enter the site URL of your Jira instance (*.atlassian.net or *.jira.com), then enter the email address and API token of a Jira user with appropriate permissions.
 See the Atlassian docs for more information on how to generate an API token.

 🚨 Please note that Unassigned Issues must be enabled in your Jira instance for the integration to work.